-By the subscribers to the present statutes an association is founded entitled “European Society for Vascular Medicine“.
-It is ruled by the French law of 1901 decreed on August 16th, 1901, Law number 81 909 of October 9th, 1982.
-The following subtitle describes the constituents of the organization: “A Federation of European National Societies for Vascular Medicine”.
+By the subscribers to the present statutes an association is founded entitled “European Society of Vascular Medicine“.
+It is ruled by Italian Law and takes over all the activities of the previous European Society for Vascular Medicine.
+The following subtitle describes the constituents of the organization: “A Federation of European National Societies of Vascular Medicine/Angiology”.

 Its duration is unlimited.

-Vascular medicine (or angiology, medical angiology, internist angiology, as it is also called in several European countries) deals with Vascular Diseases (arterial, venous, lymphatic and microcirculatory diseases) and focuses on prevention, diagnosis, therapy and rehabilitation as well as research and education, to benefit patients and the general population.
+Vascular Medicine (or angiology, medical angiology, internist angiology, as it is also called in several European countries) deals with Vascular Diseases (arterial, venous, lymphatic and microcirculatory diseases) and focuses on prevention, diagnosis, therapy and rehabilitation as well as research and education, to benefit patients and the general population.